SandyRodger/launch_school_books/Object_oriented_javascript.md

 ## [Types and Objects](https://launchschool.com/books/oo_javascript/read/types_and_objects)
 - sounds a lot like RB120
 ### [Objects](https://launchschool.com/books/oo_javascript/read/types_and_objects#objects)

+- What are javascript objects?
+  - data-structures written between curly braces containing key-value pairs.
+The values can be primitives, other objects or functions.
+The keys (also called properties) are accessible with dot notation or square brackets.
+  - Javascript is an object oriented language.
+Almost everything in Javascript is an object with the exception of primitives, like integers and null.
+  - In the Object oriented model data and behaviours are encapsulated in objects or classes.
+This helps the programmer organise the program because it means parts of the object can be hidden from the rest of the code-base and code can be more easily re-used.
+  - There are several ways to create an object in Javascript, such as object literals, factory functions, pseudo-classical code using a constructor, ES6 classes or Objects linking to other objects.
+  - Objects can delegate behaviour up the prototype chain via the object.prototype with prototypal inheritance.

   - type v class:
     - type usually refers to a primitive object
     - Class refers to an object defined with the `class` keyword